Hermosa Beach, California, and Austin, Texas

 No commercial releases on Sonobeat Records

-California trio Wildfire comes to Austin, Texas, in 1969 by invitation to play a private concert at the popular Hill on the Moon venue at City Park on Lake Austin.
-The band finds Austin so appealing – often attributing Austin's charm in part to the University of Texas co-eds who attend the band's performances – that it decides to stay indefinitely.
-By the late '60s, Austin has become a lifestyle magnet attracting progressive bands from across the U.S., but, like most groups that make the trek to Central Texas during the '60s and '70s, Wildfire never breaks into the big time as do acts like Freddie King, the Sir Douglas Quintet, the Allman Brothers, and ZZ Top, with whom Wildfire shares the stage in their Texas performances.
+Couthern California trio Wildfire comes to Austin, Texas, in 1969 by invitation to play a private concert at the popular Hill on the Moon venue at City Park on Lake Austin.
+The trio, well known in Orange County, California, home to Disneyland, have made a name for themselves at Newport Beach's Salty Cellar and Costa Mesa's Finnegan's Rainbow, playing loud rock that California teens love.
+The band finds Austin so appealing – often attributing Austin's charm in part to The University of Texas co-eds who attend the band's performances – that the boys decide to stay indefinitely.
+By the late '60s, Austin has become a lifestyle magnet attracting progressive bands from across the U.S., but, like most groups that make the trek to Central Texas during the '60s and '70s, Wildfire never breaks into the big time as do acts like Freddie King, the Sir Douglas Quintet, The Allman Brothers, and ZZ Top, with whom Wildfire shares the limelight in their Texas performances.
 Nonetheless, the hard rock trio plays all Austin's great venues, including the iconic Armadillo World Headquarters, and other venues throughout the state.
-Although Wildfire doesn't become a nationally-known band, they make a remarkable impression in Texas and even in 2017 remain the subject of great affection and admiration on fan blogs and Internet message boards.
+Although Wildfire doesn't become a nationally-known band, they make a remarkable impression in Texas and even in 2019 remain the subject of great affection and admiration on fan blogs and Internet message boards.

-From 1969 until the band breaks up in 1972, Wildfire makes Austin its home during the University of Texas' fall and spring semesters, returning to Southern California during the summers.
+From 1969 until the band breaks up in 1972, Wildfire makes Austin its home during The University of Texas' fall and spring semesters, returning to Southern California during the summers.
 After laying down partial tracks at the Beach Boys' California recording studios in summer '70 – Wildfire guitarist Randy Love is Beach Boys' Mike Love's cousin – the trio returns to Austin and eventually ends up at Sonobeat's Western Hills Drive studio in northwest Austin toward the end of the year.
 There they cut a demo of original material.
 Sonobeat co-founder Bill Josey Sr. produces and engineers Wildfire's eight-song album demo in what is likely the first of Sonobeat's "work for hire" sessions – those in which Sonobeat simply provides studio facilities and engineering services in exchange for hourly fees.
 Since Wildfire pays for the sessions, it owns its master tapes and, with Bill's assistance, self-releases the resulting album entitled Smokin'.
 The album, following the style of Sonobeat's classic demo LPs, is released in a plain white jacket bearing hand numbered stickers.
 The album's initial pressing (band members recollect variously from 100 to 1,000 copies) rapidly sells out, and today an ultrarare copy of one of those original vinyl pressings is a "must have" for devoted hard rock garage band collectors.
 A bootleg of the album circulates in the '90s, made from a cassette tape copy of the original masters.
 Sadly, the master tapes – except for one track, Down to Earth – have been lost for decades, and there isn't a backup copy in the Sonobeat archives.
 But, happily, in 2006, the band releases a CD of the album, followed by a limited vinyl edition, both re-mastered from an open reel copy of the master tape that Barbara Light Lacy, the band's long-time friend and present producer, has held onto for more than 35 years.
-And, by the way, Barbara is co-author of 19th and University: A Tale of 1968 Austin and its sequel Rebel Yell that're on our bookshelf.
+And, by the way, Barbara is co-author of the Austintatious quartet of music-based historical novels set, of course, in Austin, Texas, beginning with 19th and University: A Tale of 1968 Austin, that grace our bookshelf.

 Band members recall that when they cruise around Austin with producer Bill Josey, he's always on the lookout for a 7-11 store, where he stops for a Mars chocolate bar.